 Our 1-Day Disney’s Hollywood Studios touring plan offers strategy for an efficient day in the park, and a step by step itinerary for minimizing time spent in line, avoiding crowds, and experiencing as much as possible.
 These are the attractions we would do, the restaurants at which we’d dine, the shows we’d see, and the details we’d try to enjoy.
-We’ve updated this touring plan for Summer 2017 (last updated June 1, 2017), as there are some new entertainment offerings in the park.
+We’ve updated this touring plan for Fall 2017, as there are some new entertainment offerings in the park.
+(Last updated August 15, 2017.)

 This post continues our series of 1-day park itineraries designed to answer the frequently asked question, “what would you do if you only had one day in ____ Disney park?”
 Frankly, “perfect day at Disney’s Hollywood Studios” in 2017 is sort of a misnomer.
 Things are starting to get better, particularly with the addition of better nighttime entertainment, but Disney’s Hollywood Studios is still a year away from being a full-day park again.